 We are focused on providing the best outcomes for our patients.
 We lead several clinical trials to build on established approaches and innovate new techniques.
 Two exciting areas of research include:

 MSK plastic surgeons provide a full range of breast cancer reconstructive options.
-These include nipple- and areola-sparing mastectomy, autologous reconstruction (which uses tissue from another place in the body), implant reconstruction, and reconstruction after lumpectomy (oncoplastic reconstruction).
+These include nipple- and areola-sparing mastectomy, autologous reconstruction (which uses tissue from another place in the body), implant reconstruction, including direct to implant, and reconstruction after lumpectomy (oncoplastic reconstruction).
+Our plastic and reconstructive surgeons are innovators in state of the art reconstructive techniques and perform nearly 3,000 breast reconstruction procedures each year, among the highest number in the country.

 - DIEP (deep inferior epigastric perforator) flap